 A: We will be checking the contents of yellow-top bins over the next three to four months.This will help council identify areas of high contamination and target education programs to these areas.
 If there are still high contamination rates in these areas, there will be an option to take the yellow-top bins away from some properties.

-A: There used to be an overseas market for recyclable materials, but as tougher conditions were imposed, those markets have all but closed.
+A: Until recently, there was an overseas market for recyclable materials, but as tighter contamination controls were imposed by other countries, such as China, those markets have all but closed.
 This has driven up the cost for processing recycling and many councils now need to find new markets for these recyclable materials.At this moment, there are limited suitable options in Australia.

 A: No, unfortunately this upgrade is not available at this time.